D-Gaspa/Uni-Park/README.md

 In summary, UniPark is more than just a parking application; it's a comprehensive solution for managing parking spots, buying tickets, reporting issues, and much more.
 Its dynamic design, real-time updates, user-friendly interface, and efficient navigation make it the perfect choice for streamlining campus parking.
-Join us in improving the parking experience, one spot at a time.